 "Who needs my help today?"
 That's the question the late Senior Ninth Circuit Judge Arthur L. Alarcón urged students to ask.
 Thanks to a series of live-client clinics that are part of his namesake center, Judge Alarcón's question is being asked by dozens of Loyola students on a daily basis.

-The Project for the Innocent pursues claims of actual innocence on behalf of those wrongfully convicted of crimes.
+The pursues claims of actual innocence on behalf of those wrongfully convicted of crimes.
 Students in this two-semester clinic work under the supervision of Laurie Levenson, David W. Burcham professor of Ethical Advocacy; Legal Director Paula Mitchell; and Program Director Adam Grant.
 In Oct.
 2011, the Project's clinic students helped secure the release of Obie Anthony (pictured above), a man wrongfully convicted of murder who served 17 years of a life sentence.
 The Project investigated the cases, helped draft the petition and participated in the 2011 evidentiary hearing.
 In November 2013, the Project secured the release of Kash Delano Register, who spent 34 years and 7 months in prison for a murder he did not commit.

 FEDERAL PUBLIC DEFENDER CAPITAL HABEAS CLINIC